Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/dropdowns.md

 Put a form within a dropdown menu, or make it into a dropdown menu, and use [margin or padding utilities]({{< docsref "/utilities/spacing" >}}) to give it the negative space you require.

 <details>
-<summary>See Bootstrap example(s) that are incompatible with Orange Design System.</summary>
+<summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This variant should not be used because it does not respect the Orange Design System specifications.
+These variants should not be used because they do not respect the Orange Design System specifications.

-Please refer to the [Dropdown](https://system.design.orange.com/0c1af118d/p/910b9b-dropdown/b/04c480) guidelines on the Orange Design System website.
+Please refer to the [Dropdown guidelines](https://system.design.orange.com/0c1af118d/p/910b9b-dropdown/b/04c480) on the Orange Design System website.
 {{< /design-callout-alert >}}

 {{< example >}}